-In addition to having answers at the ready, remember also to prepare a suite of compelling examples to help convince the interviewer that you are the best person for the job.
+In addition to having your interview answers at the ready, remember to prepare a suite of compelling examples to help convince the interviewer – either the hiring manager or recruiter – that you are the best candidate for the job.
 Preparation, positivity, and proof are your keys to interviewing success.

 2. Why do you want to work here?

 With this question, the interviewer is trying to understand your motivations for applying to the job.

 What’s key here is to showcase your knowledge of the company and to highlight insights you have discovered during your interview preparation and research phase.
 Give specific examples and try to match your skills, strengths and values to the job position and company.

 3. What do you know about us as a company?

 Preparedness and research are, again, crucial to any successful job interview.
 And this question allows you to showcase the extent of the time you spent really getting to understand the type of business it is, and using this question as an opportunity to align yourself to their value proposition and the services they offer.

 Do a Google search on the company and find some recent information such as product launches, events they are involved in, awards or a particular newsworthy article written about them.
 Look for information that is not on their website, showing that you have gone a little deeper than most people do.

 With this question, the interviewer is looking to understand your professional strengths and how these will tie into the role.
 Choose a few of your key strengths that fit the role requirements, and wherever possible, give strong examples to back this up.
 Ultimately, the interviewer wants to understand what benefit you would bring to the business.
 Strengths include the ability to work under pressure, delegate successfully and to manage various projects and stakeholders.